 Then, walk a full kilometer on the highway to Viladesuso.

-There are lots of places to eat and sleep along the highway in Viladesuso, if you are exhausted and can't do the final 3 km push to Mougás.
+There are places to eat and sleep along the highway in Viladesuso, if you don't want to do the final 2.5 km push to the Albergue in Mougás.
+There is the Hotel Restaurant Glasgow, the Alojamiento Camino Portugués Oia, a private albergue, and the Hotel Restaurante Costa Verde, all right along the highway.

-The Camino turns right off the highway, here.
+After walking past the accommodations, the Camino soon turns right off the highway, here.

 Next you walk uphill by the Camiño Portugués Pola Costa sign.

-Our day ends here, where the Camino goes left toward Mougás, but we stay straight up the hill to Glyvia's house.
+Our day ends here, where the Camino goes left toward Mougás, and the albergue but we stay straight up the hill to Glyvia's house.

 A few meters off the Camino, is the "Albergue de Glyvia!"
 We were happy, lucky peregrinos to be staying here, and had plenty of afternoon left over to enjoy her home.